kennytilton/mxtodomvc/README.md

   :rule (fn [me] (+ 42 (<mget me :B)))))
 ````

 What happens when B tells A?
 A computes a new value.
-The newly computed value might be a new set of child nodes for some parent; the very population of our application can change in response to run-time events.
-We call this population of connected, communicating nodes a *matrix*.

 What happens when `A` recomputes a new value? `A` might have others to tell, or `A` might want to tell the world outside the matrix.
-If `A` is the `cloaked` property for a Clojure map incarnation of a warship, we will link its changes to the presence of the "hidden" attribute on the DOM element displaying the warship.
+If `A` is the `cloaked` property for a Clojure map incarnation of a warship, we can link its changes to the presence of the "hidden" attribute on the DOM element displaying the warship.

+The newly computed value for `A` might be a new set of child nodes for some parent, so the very population of our application can change in response to run-time events.

+We call this dynamic population of communicating nodes a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*